Isle of Man Repeaters - Linking Guide

-Any node in our system (except GB3IM-S as noted above) can make a direct connection to any other AllStar node in the world.
+Any node in our system can make a direct connection to any other AllStar node in the world.
 Once such a connection is made, that remote node becomes part of the local network.

 Because of limitations in the EchoLink system architecture, it is only possible to have one instance of GB3IM registered with EchoLink.
 This means that we have to have a single point of entry and exit for EchoLink connections whether they are inbound or outbound.

 As far as the EchoLink network is concerned, GB3IM - with its multiple nodes - is a single entity.

 The Snaefell node (2480) hosts the EchoLink gateway to our network.